msylvester/-msylvester-msylvester.github.io-/README.md

 ### SpotLink: Paintbucket BFS challenge

 ## Background
 The application builds a 10 row by 15 column grid using React.js.
 The app uses two inputs, a color  picker and a select input, to allow a user to change the color of a table cell.
-Originally, the app or th UI was build using three files: index.html, index.js. styles.css.
+Originally, the app or th UI was built for the app Sandbox.
+The implmentation at that point included three files: index.html, index.js. styles.css.

 ## Original Implmentation
 The applicaiton existed on Sandbox and had three files